UpStride/engine/README.md

 Dropout is also an exception because we want to apply dropout on all blades of a hypercomplex number at the same time.
 This can't be done with a single Dropout.

 Let $N$ be the number of blades.
 The solution is to define $N$ Dropout operations with the same random seed to synchronize them.
-Then at every iteration, we split the input tensor to $N$, compute the N dropout and concatenate the output.
+Then at every iteration, we split the input tensor to $N$, compute the $N$ dropout and concatenate the output.

 ## Initialization: